19 beauty splurges that are totally worth their price, according to experts | CNN Underscored

 “I love getting microcurrent facials like the one at Joanna Vargas salon,” shares Molly Greenwald, an LA-based makeup artist.
 She recommends using a handheld device at home to achieve similar results.
 “They really work in lifting and filling the facial muscles and skin instantly as well as cumulatively over time.”

 Greenwald specifically calls out the NuFace Trinity Facial Trainer Device, a microcurrent treatment device that helps to rejuvenate your skin.
 For a little background on how this actually works, our body’s natural current starts to slow as we age, which leads to many skin concerns associated with aging — like sagging and wrinkles.
-The microcurrents in this device mimic the natural current of our bodies, which when activated work to tone facial muscles resulting in bouncier, firmer skin.
+The microcurrents in this device mimic the natural current of our bodies, which when activated work to tone facial muscles, resulting in bouncier, firmer skin.

 Sunday Riley Good Genes Lactic Acid Treatment ($122; sephora.com)

-This lactic acid treatment from Sunday Riley is a fan- and Underscored editor-favorite, particularly when it comes to plumping and brightening.
-Lactic acid is one of the most hydrating AHAs (or Alpha Hydroxy Acids) which just means that in addition to exfoliating your skin to reveal a smoother complexion, fighting dead skin cells that lead to a range of skin concerns like bumps, dullness and acne, the active ingredient also moisturizes your skin, keeping it luminous and bouncy.
+This lactic acid treatment from Sunday Riley is a fan favorite and Underscored editor favorite, particularly when it comes to plumping and brightening.
+Lactic acid is one of the most hydrating alpha hydroxy acids (AHAs), which just means that in addition to exfoliating your skin to reveal a smoother complexion (fighting dead skin cells that lead to a range of skin concerns like bumps, dullness and acne), the active ingredient also moisturizes your skin, keeping it luminous and bouncy.

-The addition of licorice as an ingredient (and its associated brightening properties) can enhance your skin’s radiance and lead to the reduction of spots and discoloration, something that reviewers love about this treatment.
+The addition of licorice as an ingredient (and its associated brightening properties) can enhance your skin’s radiance and lead to the reduction of spots and discoloration, something reviewers love about this treatment.
 One reviewer writes that “active exfoliants have been dismal because most of them irritate my sensitive skin.
 Good Genes has turned that all around!
 It hydrates and gently exfoliates without irritating.”

 By Terry Baume de Rose Lip Care ($48, originally $60; dermstore.com)

 “I’ve been using this for years,” shares Mireya Rios, an actress and content creator with over 3.8 million followers on TikTok, where she shares the best of beauty.
-“It’s expensive but it keeps my lips hydrated and it smells amazing too.”
+“It’s expensive, but it keeps my lips hydrated, and it smells amazing too.”

-This rich lip balm features a suite of nourishing and reparative ingredients, from essential rose wax, which works to soothe and restructure your lips, to floral oils which help nourish and moisturize them, and bio-ceramides, which smooths the skin while providing anti-aging benefits.
+This rich lip balm features a suite of nourishing and reparative ingredients, from essential rose wax, which works to soothe and restructure your lips, to floral oils that help nourish and moisturize them, to bio-ceramides, which smooth the skin while providing anti-aging benefits.
 While it’s perfect as an everyday lip balm, its formulation is also aimed at helping your lips bounce back from periods of dryness or damage.

 Tatcha The Essence ($105; tatcha.com)

 While essences are massively popular in other parts of the world, they’re still not as common in American skin care routines.
 But if you’ve ever heard of one, it was probably this option from Tatcha.
-Made from 100% Hadasei-3 — the brand’s proprietary trio of Japanese superfoods — this product is all skin care goodness, and nothing else.
+Made from 100% Hadasei-3 — the brand’s proprietary trio of Japanese superfoods — this product is all skin care goodness and nothing else.

-Simply splash a bit of the products into your palms and gently press it into your skin.
-The formulation helps to prep your skin for all steps of your skin care routine, while boosting your skin’s own bounciness, texture and radiance.
+Simply splash a bit of the product into your palms and gently press it into your skin.
+The formulation helps to prep your skin for all steps of your skin care routine while boosting your skin’s own bounciness, texture and radiance.

 Dyson Airwrap Complete Styler ($549.99; dyson.com)

-Sabrina Yamani Yamga, an award-winning hair stylist based in Chicago, is a big fan of the Dyson Airwrap, which we’ve reviewed in its entirety here.
+Sabrina Yamani Yamga, an award-winning hairstylist based in Chicago, is a big fan of the Dyson Airwrap, which we’ve reviewed in its entirety here.
 “This little device comes with so many attachments that work fast,” she shares, “and uses intelligent heat control technology to give you that salon blowout look without having to leave home.”

 While the price tag is high, this product truly performs in a way that no other product on the market does.
-To start, you’re not styling your hair with the same type of heat as a standard irons or hairdryers, which means that you’re doing way less damage to your hair.
+To start, you’re not styling your hair with the same type of heat as a standard iron or hair dryer, which means that you’re doing way less damage to your hair.
 The other noteworthy feature, and something that Yamga calls out, is the number and variety of attachments.
-This product isn’t just a fancy hair curler — it comes with two different sized curling barrels, three different brushes for that easy blowout look, and a pre-styling dryer, an attachment that achieves a similar result to that of the equally if not more popular Dyson Supersonic.
+This product isn’t just a fancy hair curler — it comes with two different sized curling barrels, three different brushes for that easy blowout look and a prestyling dryer, an attachment that achieves a similar result to that of the equally if not more popular Dyson Supersonic.

 If you consider the price of all those products combined, the cost of this one product seems a bit less daunting.
 In addition to all those features, the Dyson Airwrap is just a joy to use — you don’t have to worry about burning your fingers, it’s much lighter than other hair dryers and stylist tools, and the process of doing your hair is just way more comfortable overall.